benataylor92/ExpertFantasyFootball/README.md

 ## Player Data Example

 The project includes a reusable table component in `src/Table.js`.
-`src/mockApi.js` generates mock player names and random point totals.
-`src/PlayerData.js` combines these pieces and is rendered by the Chrome extension so you can see sample data without accessing a real API.
+`src/PlayerData.js` loads data from the `src/players.json` file and renders it with the table so you can see sample data without accessing a real API.